NCMulder/MTG_Scripts/readme.md

 The `-q` argument can be used to specify a card image size.
 Supported arguments are `png`, `border_crop`, `art_crop`, `large`, `normal` and `small`; larger sizes are nicer to look at but also take longer to generate and load, and will take up more space on Dropbox.
 Defaults to `normal` (488 by 680px).

 All other arguments are assumed to be extra query specifiers to get your random commander.
-For example, `main.py "o:instant OR o:sorcery"` gets a random commander with *instant* and/or *sorcery* in its oracle text.
+For example, `python main.py "o:instant OR o:sorcery"` gets a random commander with *instant* and/or *sorcery* in its oracle text.
 See [Scryfall](https://scryfall.com/docs/syntax) for a full syntax guide.

 ## Bugs, issues, suggestions
 If you encounter any bugs/issues/suggestions, either create an issue or send me a message on Discord?